Newfoundland Natives' Society

 The Newfoundland Natives' Society refers to a long-defunct patriotic organization in Newfoundland established in 1840 to protect the rights and privileges of Newfoundland-born and other longtime residents in dealings with colonial civil servants, big business owners who were not always residents, and newcomers who considered themselves much higher in the social structure than the locals even though the vast majority of locals were of the same British Isles ancestry as the new arrivals.
 The society's official mandate was to advance the careers and interests of native-born and other long-time residents.
 Newfoundlanders, regardless of gender, ethnic origin, religious affiliation or social standing were welcomed as members.
 This marked the arrival of a new phenomenon, Newfoundland nationalism.
 Natives' Society branches existed in St. John's, Harbour Grace and Carbonear as well, it is thought, in other communities.

 The Natives' Society was formed by Richard Barnes in 1840 and elected its first president, Dr. Edward Kielly, on June 15, 1840.
 The cornerstone of the society's hall, located at Bannerman Park, was laid by Civil Governor of Newfoundland Sir John Harvey on May 24, 1845.
 The completed hall fell in a windstorm on September 19, 1846, killing two people.

-The society had a distinctive elaborate banner with red, white and green being prominent colours.
+The society had a distinctive elaborate banner with reddish pink, white and green being prominent colours.
 For ease of manufacture, a tricolour flag was adopted.
-This flag consisted of three equal width vertical panels of red (at the hoist), white (in the centre) and green (on the fly) in proportion 1:2.
+This flag consisted of three equal width vertical panels of reddish pink (at the hoist), white (in the centre) and green (on the fly) in proportion 1:2.
 The flag became known as the "Native Flag".
-Red and white could be seen as representing the Tudor rose, the floral emblem of England.
+Reddish pink and white could be seen as representing the Tudor rose, the floral emblem of England.
 White was for the white saltire on the Scottish flag and the white down of the thistle and rare highly prized white heather, as well as the white fleur de lis of France, the predominantly white royal flag of France and the white centre in the French tricolour.
 Green was for the shamrock of Ireland while green and white could be seen as depicting the leek of Wales.
 Thus, the majority European resident groups were represented.
 Those and all others, especially indigenous people, could be seen as being represented by the pitcher plant in the colours red and green.
 The pitcher plant had been chosen by Queen Victoria as a national symbol to appear on Newfoundland coins.
 White could also be seen as depicting ice and snow as well as peace among the people of various ancestries.
 Green could also represent the various and numerous pine trees.